 As students began to finish with their piles of yellow manipulatives, we waited until all were finished.

 I followed up this sorting activity by asking students about each of the groups we had created.
 This was mostly to teach the students to defend their mathematical actions, but also to teach them how to describe the different groups.
 Pom poms were fuzzy little balls, and foam cubes were soft blocks, and so on.

 As I’m sure you’ve figured out by now, this sorting by type activity can do done with any color, not just yellow, but it was an excellent way to support our study of the color yellow.

-To make this activity more challenging, if your students or preschoolers is already rather familiar with sorting, you can also just invite them to sort the objects in the tray according to how they best see fit.
+To make this preschool sorting activity more challenging, if your students or preschoolers are already rather familiar with sorting, you can also just invite them to sort the objects in the tray according to how they best see fit.
 Kathryn at Kindergarten Kindergarten did that for several math lessons in this post, which gives even more ideas for teaching sorting.

-Other sorting activities by Stay At Home Educator
+Other preschool sorting activities by Stay At Home Educator